The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 6. Set display control options
 7. Zoom to object from inspector

-If you have completed the RTL-GDS flow, then proceed to view the final GDS file under results directory `./results/sky130hd/ibex/base/`
+Alternatively, if you have completed the RTL-GDS flow, then proceed to view the final GDS file under results directory `./results/sky130hd/ibex/base/`

 For the `ibex` design uncomment the `DESIGN_CONFIG`